DynamoDS/RefineryPrimer/01-introduction/01-02_generative-design/01-02-01_what-is-generative-design.md

 Generative design is a specific application of the computational design approach, with the following distinctions:

 * The designer defines goals to achieve a design \(rather than the exact steps\).
-* The computer helps designer to explore the design space and generate multiple design options \(not just one\).
+* The computer helps the designer to explore the design space and generate multiple design options \(not just one\).
-* The computer enables designer to find a set of optimal solutions that satisfies multiple comepeting goals.
+* The computer enables the designer to find a set of optimal solutions that satisfy multiple competing goals.
-* The designer evaluates and compares multiple design scenarios to find a set of design options that fits design goals.
+* The designer compares multiple design scenarios to find a set of design options that fits the design goals.